Promegantereon

 Promegantereon is an extinct genus of machairodont from the Miocene of Europe.
 It is one of the oldest machairodont cats in the Smilodontini and is believed to be an ancestor of Megantereon and Smilodon.

 History and taxonomy

-The species Felis ogygia was first described by Kaup in 1832.
+The species of Felis ogygia was first described by Kaup in 1832.
 In 1938, Kretzoi proposed moving it to the new genus Promegantereon.
+It was also thought to have been a species of Paramachairodus, however further analysis found that due to its more primitive morphology as evidenced by Salesa et al. in 2002 with an in-depth description of its anatomy, Promegantereon ogygia is believed to be its own genus and species and therefore should be separate from Paramachairodus.